Everything you need to know about business gas

 It doesn’t have to be that way though – MoneySuperMarket has partnered with Bionic, the business energy experts, to make it simpler to compare quotes from a panel of trusted suppliers and find the best business gas quote to suit your needs and budget.

 Give Bionic a call to 0800 088 6986, or leave a few details in the box at the top of the page and we’ll give you a call back.

 Bionic uses smart data to cut the amoung of form-filling and quickly get all the information they need to run a price comparison.
 It might still help if you can have the following information to hand:

 - The name of your current gas supplier

 - The name of your tariff, and its end date

 Once Bionic has run the quote, just tell us which deal suits you best and we’ll set up your new gas contract so you can start saving as soon as possible.

 There are some circumstances in which your switch might not be accepted, for instance, if your business has a poor credit score, or if you’re in debt with your current supplier, so bear this in mind before you get in touch.

 The whole switch should the take no longer than six weeks, though this can be affected by the length of time you have on your current deal, or if there are any other problems along the way, but there should be no disruption to your supply at any point in the process – the same pipes and equipment deliver the gas to your premises, it’s just the supplier that changes.

-Call our energy experts now on 0800 088 6986 to run a commercial gas comparison and switch to a better deal.
+Call the Bionic energy experts now on 0800 088 6986 to run a commercial gas comparison and switch to a better deal.